Israel attack hints Egypt has wider militancy problem

 Ibrahim was one of the founders of al-Gama‘a al-Islamiya - a once armed group that renounced violence over decade ago.
 He is advocating intense efforts to fight militant ideologies.

 “These ideas are present in all of Egypt,” he said in a telephone interview.
-“I confront these ideas because I believe they are contrary to the interests of the nation and Islamic civilization.”
+“I confront these ideas because I believe they are contrary to the interests of the nation and Islamic civilisation.”

-Additional reporting by Marwa Fadel in Mit Khaqan and Yousri Mohamed in Ismailia; Editing by Sonya Hepinstall